Gnolam/DebugMessageR/readme.md

+# DebugMessageR
+Your friend in debugging R workflows and RShiny apps

-please use the following command to install the package
+please use the following instructions to install the package

 ```R
 library(devtools)